kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 When Kubelet prepares resources for an allocated claim, it evaluates the allocated devices' status:
-1. **Aggregation**: Because Kubelet invokes preparation and clean-up per-claim, Kubelet can only bypass a gRPC step if **all** devices for a given driver allocated in a claim have the respective skip field (`SkipNodePrepare` or `SkipNodeUnprepare`) set to `true`.
+1. **Aggregation**: Because Kubelet invokes preparation and clean-up per-claim, Kubelet can only bypass node operations if **all** devices for a given driver allocated in a claim have `SkipNodeOperations` set to `true`.
-2. **Checkpointing**: Kubelet caches these aggregated properties inside its checkpointed, claim-specific state (`ClaimInfo`) so they are safely preserved across Kubelet restarts.
+2. **Checkpointing**: Kubelet caches this aggregated property inside its checkpointed, claim-specific state (`ClaimInfo`) so it is safely preserved across Kubelet restarts.
 To ensure robust upgrade/downgrade compatibility, the checkpoint serialization must be forward and backward compatible.
 3. **Bypassing**: During `PrepareResources` and `UnprepareResources`, the DRA manager checks the claim's cached properties.
-If skipping is enabled for the driver under that claim (meaning all allocated devices have the respective skip field explicitly set to `true` in the allocation result), it bypasses driver registry lookup and the respective gRPC calls (`NodePrepareResources` or `NodeUnprepareResources`), allowing container startup/pod termination to proceed immediately.
+If skipping is enabled for the driver under that claim (meaning all allocated devices have `SkipNodeOperations` explicitly set to `true` in the allocation result), it bypasses driver registry lookup and the respective gRPC calls (`NodePrepareResources` or `NodeUnprepareResources`), allowing container startup/pod termination to proceed immediately.
 If any device